The Picture of a Modern-day Highwayman – RobbinHood Ransomware

 4. Cover alternative attack vectors

 As mentioned, brute-force attacking the RDP port is just one way of gaining access to a machine or the network.
 The RobbinHood ransomware also spreads through trojans.
-Email attachments are notorious for harboring macro viruses, worms, and trojans.
+Email attachments are notorious for harbouring macro viruses, worms, and trojans.
 Before opening any email attachment, please ensure that the email comes from a verifiable source.

 Check for any inconsistencies in the email’s header, subject line, and body.
 Emails containing malicious attachments are usually laden with spelling errors.
 Email protection technologies have been developed and fine-tuned to detect and deal with this type of threat.